huongntn/portfolio-website/_research/sud_saigon_architecture.md

 ### The Emotional Landscape

-The feelings of Saigon are perhaps best understood in the quiet transitions—the shift from a bustling, sun-drenched intersection into the cool, shadowed sanctuary of a narrow alleyway.
+The feelings of Saigon are perhaps best understood in the quiet transitions, the shift from a bustling, sun-drenched intersection into the cool, shadowed sanctuary of a narrow alleyway.
 There is a specific, bittersweet comfort in knowing these spaces so intimately.
 To me, Saigon is not just a collection of coordinates; it is a tapestry of moments, smells, and sounds.
 It is the feeling of the humid air on my skin, the constant hum of life, and the knowledge that no matter how far I go, half of my heart remains anchored in these streets.

 ### The Contemporary Commercial Surge